 Applicants must take the Test of Essential Academic Skills (TEAS) to apply to the program.
 This must be done within one year of the application date.

 Students in the Nursing program must earn a C (2.0) or better in all courses required for a degree or certificate.

-Students in the Nursing Program must earn a C (2.0) or better in all courses required for a degree or certificate.
+Students in the Associate in Nursing DTA/MRP degree program must earn a C (2.0) or better in all courses required to earn the degree.

-Degree recipients should possess the skills and abilities described below:
+Degree recipients should possess the skills & abilities described below:

 - Assist the client to manage change, develop more satisfying interpersonal relationships, and integrate new knowledge and skills.

 - Collect information in an orderly fashion from multiple sources to establish a foundation for provision of nursing care, identify available resources and perform ongoing assessment to meet the client’s changing needs.

 - Identify individualized solutions and deliver accurate, safe care that moves the client and support person(s) toward positive outcomes.